Time 30

 Adding the player and team names

 It is important that each gun refers to the same player name, given a playerID.
-For this, we will create a function that will allow us to enter in the playerID as a number, and it will return the playerName as a string.
+To achieve this, we will create a function that allows us to input the playerID as a number and returns the playerName as a string.

 - Enter the following code